daniellmb/AQUA/README.md

 ### Debugging

-You can pause end-to-end tests for debugging by using `browser.degugger()` for more, see documentation on [Debugging E2E Tests](https://github.com/angular/protractor/blob/master/docs/debugging.md#pausing-to-debug).
+You can pause end-to-end tests for debugging by using `browser.debugger()` for more, see documentation on [Debugging E2E Tests](https://github.com/angular/protractor/blob/master/docs/debugging.md#pausing-to-debug).

 ## Configuring AQUA